Han-Gyuseung/5PG/docs/source/start/tutorial/tool.rst

          └── unstrained
              └── OUTCAR

 The basic command to extract the parameters for local strain from the OUTCAR of **VASP**.
+Run this command in ``strain`` directory above.

 ::